Canada

 Hire Calculator

 Once you have sorted out the details mentioned above, you can add the employee to the Plane platform.
 We provide a step-by-step workflow that shows what tasks need to be completed, as well as real-time updates and notifications.
 This way, you can stay on top of the hiring process at all times.
-With Plane, you can confidently hire, knowing that you have a powerful tool at your disposal to manage the entire process from start to finish.
+With Plane, you can confidently hire, knowing that you have a powerful platform at your disposal to manage the entire process from start to finish.
 Here are the instructions for adding a new employee to the platform:

 How to hire and onboard an employee

-Plane offers a guided process for administrators and managers to hire and onboard their new employees...
+Plane offers a guided process for administrators and managers to hire and onboard their new employees.

-Learn moreHiring an employee in a new country can be a complex process, but with the right guidance and resources, it can be a smooth and successful transition.
-At Plane, we're committed to helping you navigate the process of hiring an employee in Canada.
-We'll keep you informed and up-to-date with the latest regulations and employment laws.Good luck with your new hire, and welcome to Canada!
+Hiring an employee in a new country can be a complex process, but with the right guidance and resources, it can be a smooth and successful transition.
+At Plane, we're committed to helping you navigate this process step-by-step.
+We'll keep you informed and up-to-date with the latest regulations and employment laws.

 Frequently Asked Questions

-Here are the answers to some common questions about hiring employees in Canada with Plane:
+Here are answers to some common questions about hiring employees outside of the US with Plane: